“Aviso a navegantes”

 A caveat

-Here you will find articles and information on central banks, money and monetary policy.
+Here you will find articles with analysis and information on central banks, money and monetary policy.
 Some will say, but certainly not its “true” followers, that I am an “Austrian economist”, that is, a scholar who follows the principles of the so-called AustrianSchool of Economics; others that I am a (dangerous) monetarist, and all will agree that I am not a Keynesian economist.
 That is certainly right.
 However, it does not prevent me from admiring the power of persuasion of the great English economist, J. M. Keynes.

 And, what about the cartoon on the frontpage?
-It is an excerpt from a wonderful caricature of the great James Gillray, who immortalised in 1797 the assault on this poor “old lady” by the then British Prime Minister, William Pitt “the younger”.
+It is an excerpt taken from a wonderful caricature of the great artist James Gillray, who depicted in 1797 the then British Prime Minister, William Pitt “the younger”, trying to trick and get the money (gold coins) form the pocket of an “old lady”.
 Who is the old lady?
 It is the representation of Bank of England, and it has become the nickname by which the Bank is still known today.
-Well, that assault on the Lady’s pockets was rather expected, as the Government at that time already relied on the central bank to “finance” its extraordinary expenses (in those years, related to the war against France).
-Different times and different reasons why, but I am afraid that still similar and familiar policies … .
+This operation has been repeated many times since then: a government in need of extraordinary revenues to pay for growing public expenses relies on the central bank to “finance” its extraordinary expenses (in those years, the war against France).
+Different times and different reasons to do it, but I am afraid that still quite familiar with the policies implemented many other times along history … .